mantidproject/governance/technical-working-group/minutes/agenda-next.md

   - 6.4 was released!
   - 6.5/6.6 milestone dates have now been updated.
   - New webpage not released yet due to absence
+- Can we move all pull requests to conda-based environments?
+This would mean we stop shipping .rpm/.deb
 - New Technical Debt label.
 We have mixed this in with maintenance but that's not really accurate.
 (Gigg)
 - Removal of MPI work added by ESS, e.g `API::ParallelAlgorithm`.
 They do not plan on using it.
 Is anyone else using it?
 - Coding standards/modernization for new code, e.g.